HCPSS/moodle-local_forcedefaultdigest/README.md

-# moodle-local_forceindividualemails
+# Force Individual Emails

 A local Moodle plugin to force individual email subscription to select discussions.